 The tread-wear warranties manufacturers provide for their tires are pro-rated; the more miles on the tire, the less credit you get on a replacement.
 And most tire warranties only cover damage resulting from regular use and don't cover damage resulting from potholes or other road hazards.

 Tire prices can vary widely by region, and retailer.
 Check independent tire dealers, online or mail-order stores, tire chains, car dealerships, department stores, and warehouse clubs.
-Be sure to ask whether the price includes mounting, balancing, and new valves, which can increase the total cost.
+Be sure to ask whether the price includes mounting, balancing, and tire disposal, which can increase the total cost.

 Look at the sidewall of a tire for a designation beginning with DOT (for Department of Transportation).
 The last four digits of the designation indicate the week and year of manufacture.
 For example, 3313 means the tire was made during the 33rd week of 2013.
 Don't purchase tires that are more than a few years old.